coder/envbuilder/docs/proxy.md

 You may see a different IP address.
 If you do, use that wherever we use `172.17.0.2` below.

-A new directory called certs should also be present in your current working directory.
+A new directory called certs will be present in your current working directory.
 It will contain a CA certificate called  `mitmproxy-ca-cert.pem`.
 This will be what we provide to Envbuilder to trust our proxy.

-Optionally, inspect the certificates served by mitmproxy:
+To understand why certificate verification fails, inspect the certificates served by mitmproxy:
 ```bash
 openssl s_client -proxy localhost:8080 -servername github.com -connect github.com:443 | head -n 10
 ```
 In the output, notice that we are served a certificate that is ostensibly for github.com.
-However, its issuer common name is "mitmproxy" and s_client couldn't verify the certificate:
+However, its issuer common name is "mitmproxy" and s_client couldn't verify the certificate.
+This is because s_client can't find a CA certificate that trusts the certificate that was served by mitmproxy instead of the actual github.com certificate.
 ```
 depth=0 CN = github.com
 verify error:num=20:unable to get local issuer certificate